- Organization Programs

 In 2018, to celebrate the 5th anniversary of the continuously growing program, St. Luke’s and D&L worked with Pennsylvania Environmental Council (PEC) and City of Wilkes-Barre Health Department to create the first chapter of Get Your Tail on the Trail!
 The Northeast PA Chapter closely mirrors the extent of the Pocono Forests and Waters Conservation Landscape, locally run by PEC, which provides abundant opportunities for people to GET OUT AND GET ACTIVE by exploring miles of land and water trails and acres of expansive State Parks and State Forests.

-The original chapter, referred to as Delaware & Lehigh, focuses on four Pennsylvania counties (Bucks, Carbon, Lehigh, and Northampton) and the Northeast PA chapter covers five Pennsylvania counties (Lackawanna, Luzerne, Monroe, Pike, and Wayne).
+The original chapter, referred to as Delaware & Lehigh, focuses on four Pennsylvania counties (Bucks, Carbon, Lehigh, and Northampton) and the Northeast PA chapter covers seven Pennsylvania counties (Lackawanna, Luzerne, Monroe, Pike, Susquehanna, Wayne, and Wyoming).
 We hope the program continues to expand.
 New registrants for Get Your Tail on the Trail are assigned to the appropriate chapter based on their mailing address but everyone can access events in all chapters and information about all chapters here.
 If you do not live in one of the existing chapters, you will be assigned to the Delaware & Lehigh chapter until a chapter forms in your region.

 Are you in a region without a Get Your Tail on the Trail chapter?
 St. Luke’s and D&L are interested in working with trail and health organizations across the country to expand this nationally-recognized program.
 Here is some information about the chapter process and we invite interested organizations to use the website Contact Us form to get in touch with our organizers.